elechou/PlotOxide/README.md

 A native, high-performance plot digitizer built with **Rust** and **egui**.
 Load an image of a chart or plot, calibrate the axes, click on data points, and export the extracted coordinates to CSV — with a built-in **scripting IDE** for on-the-fly data analysis.

+An open source alternative to GetData Graph Digitizer, WebPlotDigitizer, PlotDigitizer.

 ![PlotRedox Screenshot](screenshot.png)

 ## Features